jkcarney/pyre-emblem/research/rl_algorithms.md

 # Enviornment

-> "god punished me by giving an important RL component the name 'environment' when i cannot f****** spell enviornment to save my life"
+> "god punished me by giving an important RL component the name 'environment' when i cannot spell enviornment to save my life"
 >
 -me, 2022